ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new PaymentApi(httpClient, config, httpClientHandler);
-            var quantityRequestDto = new QuantityRequestDto?(); // QuantityRequestDto? | The request parameters for the payment quantity specifications. (optional)
+            var quantityRequestDto = new QuantityRequestDto?(); // QuantityRequestDto? | The request parameters for specifying payment quantity. (optional)

             try
             {